ellysh/dota2-omen-bots/README.md

 It is recommended to follow some limitations when playing with the bot:

-1. Pick only Shadow Fiend hero.
+1. Pick only Drow Ranger hero.
 2. No shrines.
 3. No neutral camps or Roshan.
 4. No Bottle.